 Many manufacturers work with hazardous chemicals, and these can lead to severe injuries if not properly managed.

-Hazardous chemicals should be properly labeled and stored, and anyone working with them should be provided with the right safety equipment.
+Hazardous chemicals should be properly labeled and stored, and anyone working with them should be provided with appropriate work uniforms and the right safety equipment.
 Spills should be reported and professionally cleaned to limit exposure.